h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-05-SLAE_Assignment_5.md

 Sctest is used to emulate the specific instructions in the shellcode visually displaying the execution of the reverse shell payload.
 The parameters included in the Msfvenom payload are all visibly shown, the listening host, listening port and <code class="language-plaintext highlighter-rouge">/bin/sh</code> shell.

-The required syscalls are also shown:
+The required syscalls are shown:

 * socket
 * dup2